 Careers Education, Information, Advice and Guidance (CEIAG)

-Please see our ‘Provider Access Policy Statement’, containing our ‘Careers Programme’, by clicking here.
+Please see our CEIAG Policy, containing our ‘Provider Access Policy Statement’ and ‘Careers Programme’, by clicking here.

 Data Protection & GDPR

 Please see our ‘Privacy Notices’ and information within them about Data Protection and the GDPR by clicking here.

 Please see our ‘Complaints Policy & Procedure’ by clicking here.

 Please see our ‘Special Educational Needs Policy’ above for specific details about any complaints regarding support of children with special educational needs provided by the school.

 Please see our ‘Whistleblowing Policy’ by clicking here.

 Annual reports and accounts

 Please see our annual reports and accounts by clicking here.